Small Bowel Resection

 Call Your Doctor

-- Any redness, swelling, bleeding, or drainage from the incision site
+- Redness, swelling, excess bleeding, or drainage from the incision

 - New or unexpected symptoms